Park Design & Development

 The Trust for Public Land helps transform newly acquired or existing sites into parks, playgrounds, and trails.
 Our experts work with communities on all aspects of the park design and build process.

-Our experts in community organizing forge partnerships among government representatives, civic leaders, and community organizations.
+We help forge partnerships among government representatives, civic leaders, and community organizations.
 These partnerships strengthen the community's investment in the park and help ensure that the park meets residents' needs.

 If a site requires preparation for a park, we may arrange for demolition of structures, removal of toxics, and restoration to a natural or usable condition.